• Skip to primary navigation

 Jump to Recipe

-I see tons of brownie recipes that use the mint extract for their flavoring, but what if we went for something a little more natural.
-How about these Fresh Mint Brownies.
+I see tons of brownie recipes that use mint extract for their flavoring, but what if we went for something a little more natural?
+How about these Fresh Mint Brownies?
 Let me promise you, the flavor is amazing!

 You might have already noticed I have a thing for brownies.
 I mean, these spelt brownies are my all-time favorites.
 Or how about these partial wheat brownies with walnuts?
 I also created a peanut butter protein brownie for all you protein lovers out there.
 If you are looking for a smaller batch of brownies, I have that recipe too.